apache/iceberg-python/mkdocs/docs/api.md

 )
 ```

-To create a table with some subsequent changes in a transaction:
+To create a table with some subsequent changes atomically in a transaction:

 ```python
 with catalog.create_table_transaction(